Sepsis: Vasopressors

 If the person has been sufficiently fluid resuscitated but the mean arterial pressure is not greater than 65 mmHg, vasopressors are recommended.
 Norepinephrine (noradrenaline) is recommended as the initial choice.
 Delaying initiation of vasopressor therapy during septic shock is associated with increased mortality.

 Norepinephrine is often used as a first-line treatment for hypotensive septic shock because evidence shows that there is a relative deficiency of vasopressin when shock continues for 24 to 48 hours.
 Norepinephrine raises blood pressure through a vasoconstriction effect, with little effect on stroke volume and heart rate.
-In some people, the required dose of vasopressor needed to increase the mean arterial pressure can become exceedingly high that it becomes toxic.
-In order to reduce the required dose of vasopressor, epinephrine may be added.
+In some people, the required dose of vasopressor needed to increase the mean arterial pressure can become exceedingly high, and it becomes toxic.
+To reduce the required dose of vasopressor, epinephrine may be added.
 Epinephrine is not often used as a first-line treatment for hypotensive shock because it reduces blood flow to the abdominal organs and increases lactate levels.
 Vasopressin can be used in septic shock because studies have shown that there is a relative deficiency of vasopressin when shock continues for 24 to 48 hours.
-However, vasopressin reduces blood flow to the heart, finger/toes, and abdominal organs, resulting in a lack of oxygen supply to these tissues.
+However, vasopressin reduces blood flow to the heart, fingers/toes, and abdominal organs, resulting in a lack of oxygen supply to these tissues.
 Dopamine is typically not recommended.
-Although dopamine is useful to increase the stroke volume of the heart, it causes more abnormal heart rhythms than norepinephrine and also has an immunosuppressive effect.
+Although dopamine is useful for increasing the stroke volume of the heart, it causes more abnormal heart rhythms than norepinephrine and also has an immunosuppressive effect.
 Dopamine is not proven to have protective properties on the kidneys.
 Dobutamine can also be used in hypotensive septic shock to increase cardiac output and correct blood flow to the tissues.
 Dobutamine is not used as often as epinephrine due to its associated side effects, which include reducing blood flow to the gut.
 Additionally, dobutamine increases the cardiac output by abnormally increasing the heart rate.